vijayavs/openshift-aws-advanced-install/README.md

 * Allow inbound HTTP/HTTPS traffic
 * Allow TCP/UDP traffic to master, etcd and nodes in the subnet

-# SSH Access to Bastion instance
+# Allow SSH Access to Bastion instance
 * Choose **Services** -> **EC2**
 * From the navigation menu on the left, go to **Network & Security**
 * Choose **Security Groups**